jucron/SportsBuddy/README.md

 3. With a browser, access the app via http://localhost:8080/
 4. (Optional) run `docker logs -t <container>` to see the logs
 #### Notes:
-Database is in-memory for demonstration purposes.
+Database for testing is in-memory type, for fast and convenient usage.
 It will be updated in the future.
 You won't be able to send the message via e-mail, unless account details are changed in application.properties file
 ## Technology
   - Java